iBrushC/4829TigerScout/README.md

 ```
 This gives all users read and write access, but only allows the owner of the bucket to delete files through the console.
 Keep in mind that **TigerScout does not use authentication, which is why you shouldn't give your code and password to anyone you don't trust**.

-Once everything above is set up, go to [INSERT LINK TO WEBTOOLS HERE] and use the code generator tool.
+Once everything above is set up, go to https://ibrushc.github.io/4829TigerScout/ and use the code generator tool.
 - **Bucket Name** is whatever name you want to show up in the app, and does not have to be connected to your Firebase bucket name.
 - **Cloud Config** is all the settings required to connect to your bucket, which you can find by going to your project settings and scrolling to the bottom.
 Copy and paste the `firebaseConfig` variable definition and paste it in, it should look like this:
 ```